bensk/CS9/readme.md

 ## Behavior
 This is a high school class, so I will keep it short.
-I expect the same core values that define MS/HS 223:
+I expect the same core values that define The Laboratory School of Finance & Technology:

 1. Compassion:  Treat your peers how you would like to be treated.
 2. Scholarship: Being a student is your job.
 All distractions (food, phones) should be kept out.